This feature is available in Impulse v3.6.0 and above. Need to upgrade? Here's our guide.

-You'll end up with something like this if you're using the stacked image setting and variant buttons:
+You'll end up with something like this if you're using variant buttons:

 When image sets are used, all images must belong to a set.
 Images not associated to one of your variants (or with no alt text added) will not be shown.